oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/svd/README.md

 | Category              | Reference Designs and End to End

 ## Purpose
 This FPGA reference design demonstrates the Singular Value Decomposition (SVD) of real matrices.
 SVD is a common linear algebra factorization used for applications such as matrix pseudo-inverse and solving homogeneous linear equations.
-The SVD of a real, 2D input matrix $A is defined as
+The SVD of a real, 2D input matrix $A$ is defined as

 ```math
 A = USV^T
 ```

-where $U$ and $V$ are orthonormal bases of A, called (left and right) singular vectors.
-(Orthonormal bases are vectors that are orthogonal to each others and of length 1)
+where $U$ and $V$ are orthonormal bases of $A$, called (left and right) singular vectors.
+Orthonormal bases are vectors that are orthogonal to each other and of length 1.

 $S$ is a diagonal matrix (matrix where all elements but the diagonals are zeros).
 The diagonals are called singular values corresponding to each singular vectors.

-SVD operation can be applied to complex matrices, however this design currently don't support complex matrices for simplicity.
+SVD can also be applied to complex matrices, however this design currently doesn't support complex matrices for simplicity.

 ## Prerequisites